List of Jessica Lange performances

-The filmography of Jessica Lange comprises both film and television roles.
+This article is the list of Jessica Lange performances both on stage and screen.
 In a career spanning over 40 years, she has appeared in overall 35 feature films, seven TV movies, and nine series.
 In addition to theater arts, her name has been credited in other works of non-fiction, such as documentaries.
 According to Box Office Mojo, thirty-one of Lange's feature films have grossed a total of approximately $1 billion worldwide with an average of $33.74 million per title.

 Lange's acting debut was in the monster movie King Kong (1976), for which she received her first Golden Globe Award, which was followed by a role in the musical All That Jazz (1979), her second role in the 1970s.

 Throughout the 1980s, she starred in ten major motion pictures, five of which earned her Academy Award nominations and four at the Golden Globes, respectively.
 Winning both awards for her role in Tootsie (1982), her other notable roles included the films Frances (1982), Country (1984) (so far also her only work she also co-produced), Sweet Dreams (1985), and Music Box (1989).
 Simultaneously, the actress made her first appearance on stage in the summer theater production Angel on My Shoulder (1980), as well as making her debut on TV, starring in a remake of the Tennessee Williams' play Cat on a Hot Tin Roof (1984), her only contribution to the medium over that period of time.

 The subsequent decade, Lange played a line-up of additional leads of comparable quality, appearing in ten theatrical films and three television productions.
 Among others, her 1990s titles included Men Don't Leave (1990), O Pioneers!
 (1992), Blue Sky (1994), A Streetcar Named Desire (1995), A Thousand Acres (1997), and Titus (1999).
 In the 1990s, the actress was nominated for one Oscar, which she won, four Golden Globes, winning two, and an Emmy; her first nomination ever.
-She would also receive additional nominations for some then newly established accolades, such as the Screen Actors Guild Award and Satellite Award, being nominated once each.
+She would also receive additional nominations for some then newly established accolades, such as the Actor Award and Satellite Award,#tag:ref|The 4th Golden Satellite Awards were awarded on January 16, 2000.
+The Lange's corresponding nomination for her role in Titus (1999) was credited within 1990s.
+(The official website of the IPA association at www.pressacademy.com quotes: "Originally known as The Golden Satellite Awards, the name was changed in 2003." being nominated once each.
 Beside playing her first one-off voice role for television, she reprised her role in another play by Williams for the Broadway's stage Ethel Barrymore Theatre in 1992, for which she received a Theater World Award and an Outer Critics Circle Award nomination for Best Actress – Play, respectively.